algosup/2024-2025-project-4-web-fpga-team-2/Documents/TestPlan/testPlan.md

 ### 2.1 Document criteria

-The majority of our documents have **the same criterias**, making harmony between them is required for **standardization and a better organization of the project**.
+The majority of our documents have **the same criteria**, making harmony between them is required for **standardization and a better organization of the project**.

 The common criteria are:
 - All documents must have a **table of contents** for better navigation.
 - Documents must stay **as simple as possible**, making them **short and not too technical**.
 If technical terms are necessary to implement, a **glossary must be implemented**.
 - All the documents are written in **English**.

-Files and folder naming criteria's can be found in the [conventions document]().
+Files and folder naming criteria's can be found in the [conventions document](/Documents/Technical/convention.md).

 ### 2.2 Review process